hackbinghamton/CloudComputingWorkshop/Intro/SettingUpAWS.md

 ### AWS Management Console

-The AWS Management Console is the place where you can access and manage the AWS cloud in one web interface.
-You can use over 150 AWS services, build cloud based applications, and monitor users.
+After you log in to your AWS account, you are taken to the AWS Management Console.
+This is the place where you access and manage the AWS cloud and its services in one web interface.

+It lists all the services organized under categories like compute, storage, database, etc. When you click on a service, it will take you to its dashboard where you can manage its resources and settings.
+At the top of the page (left of the navigation bar), the "Services" drop down will pull up a full list of services as well.

+To the right of the navigation bar, you can see your name and it will give you a drop down list to access your profile/account.
+You will also see a "N. Virginia" drop down list where you can specify the current region where your resources are managed (if applicable depending on the service).
+A region is a location where AWS holds their physical data centers.
+The default region is set to "US East (N. Virginia)", and you can leave that as the region for this workshop.